-“Begin Where You Are” at Crane Arts
+“Begin Where You Are” at Crane Arts: A Form Review

-(IMAGE: Opening reception, “Begin Where You Are”.
-Image courtesy of the Tim Belknap)
+Image: Opening reception, “Begin Where You Are”

-form_review_eye1 Responses by Tim Belknap, Co-Curator, Begin Where You Are
+Exhibition: Begin Where You Are

 1. What is hidden in this exhibition?
 What is in plain sight?

-HIDDEN:All the amazing studios we visited that really rejuvenated my own personal practice.
+Hidden: All the amazing studios we visited that really rejuvenated my own personal practice.

-PLAIN SIGHT: A snapshot of Philly’s rich art scene and numerous moments within the show.
+Plain sight: A snapshot of Philly’s rich art scene and numerous moments within the show.
 Some quite big and others more of a challenging nudge.

 2. Who would be this exhibition’s parents?
-What might it’s children look like?
+What might its children look like?

-The parents would be Christopher Columbus and Robert Smith from the Cure.
+The parents would be Christopher Columbus and Robert Smith from The Cure.
 All I want is that the show’s children don’t care about the new Royal pregnancy.

 3. Describe one moment in this exhibition.

-I enjoy seeing viewers staying in the space for a much longer time then usual.
+I enjoy seeing viewers staying in the space for a much longer time than usual.
 It’s tough being a part of a space and always looking to define some sort of definition of success.

 4. This exhibition answers/asks the following question: